PacktPublishing/Modern-Computer-Architecture-and-Organization/Chapter  2 - Digital Logic/Answers to Exercises/Ex__2_or_circuit.md

+__Modern Computer Architecture and Organization__, by Jim Ledin.
+Published by Packt Publishing
 # Chapter 2, Exercise 2

 Create a circuit implementation of an OR gate by modifying the circuit of Figure 2.5.
 Wires, transistors, and resistors can be added as needed.